panchbhai1969/A-Neural-QA-Model-for-DBpedia/WeekThree.md

     }
 ```

-- The data generation methodology was very similar to Amans but natural language questions were made gramatically correct using human intervention.(By paraphrasing)
+- The data generation methodology was very similar to Amans but natural language questions were made grammatically correct using human intervention.(By paraphrasing)

 - The dataset was fairly big compared to other available datasets, we could replace the entities to increase the size of the dataset by many folds.
 One such application was: https://github.com/hobbit-project/QuestionAnsweringBenchmark

 - You can find the paper here: [LC-QuAD: A Corpus for Complex Question Answering over Knowledge Graphs](http://lc-quad.sda.tech/)

-- The paper stated that the said dataset was to be later included in QALD8  but the size of the training datset was only 219 questions in QALD8.
+- The paper stated that the said dataset was to be later included in QALD8  but the size of the training dataset was only 219 questions in QALD8.

-- The main point here being that a carefully curated datset exists and we should take advantage of it.
+- The main point here being that a carefully curated dataset exists and we should take advantage of it.
 For template generation.

 ## QALD Benchmark